ropensci/software-review/issue_template.md

 Confirm each of the following by checking the box.
 This package:

 - [ ] does not violate the Terms of Service of any service it interacts with.
-- [ ] only exports functions to the NAMESPACE that are intended for end users
-- [ ] has a test suite
-- [ ] has continuous integration with Travis CI and/or another service
-- [ ] contains a vignette with examples of its essential functions and uses
+- [ ] has a CRAN and OSI accepted license.
 - [ ] contains a README with instructions for installing the development version.
+- [ ] includes documentation with examples for all functions.
+- [ ] contains a vignette with examples of its essential functions and uses.
-- [ ] has a CRAN and OSI accepted license.
+- [ ] has a test suite.
+- [ ] has continuous integration with Travis CI and/or another service.

 #### Publication options